tbernacchi/terraform/aws/MariaDB-Galera_Cluster/README.md

 $ terraform apply
 ```

-# # I'm adjusting the script.sh for use with CentOS-7.
+I'll create the script.sh to set up thing with CentOS-7.